data-science-lab-amsterdam/skippa/README.md

 ## Credits
+- Skippa is powered by [Data Science Lab Amsterdam](https://www.datasciencelab.nl)

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [`audreyr/cookiecutter-pypackage`](https://github.com/audreyr/cookiecutter-pypackage) project template.
+- This project structure is based on the [`audreyr/cookiecutter-pypackage`](https://github.com/audreyr/cookiecutter-pypackage) project template.